 Human pollution of our ocean is another major threat.
 Not only do dolphins become very sick as a result of the pollution made by humans dumping into our oceans, but also the ecosystem that supports them is damaged in the process as well.

 People are often blinded by the things they cannot see, ocean pollution is one of those things.
 You are able to help the dolphin population by adopting one today and using that money to help go towards lobby governments to regulate change.

 3. Help Fight Against Climate Change

 As many of us know, climate change is not only a threat to the dolphins.
 It’s much bigger than that, and also a threat to us human beings.
 Although we all know about the different effects of global warming on mankind, a lot less is known about the impact it has on our ocean life.

-Climate change is already making a huge impact on underwater food chains, which is most certainly going to cause lasting damage to all different kinds of species, including dolphins.
-This is a global emergency and we must act and do something about it now before it is too late.
+Climate change is making a huge impact on underwater food chains, which is certainly going to cause lasting damage to all different kinds of species, including dolphins.
+Climate change is a global emergency and we must act and do something about it before it becomes too late.
 By adopting a dolphin you will play a part in the solution to help us make a difference.